-People raise concerns with the ACNC, as the national charities regulator, about charity fundraising.
+Charity fundraising is something that people raise concerns with the ACNC about.
 Concerns are often about the tactics used by fundraisers and marketers working for charities.
 We also get questions about how much money charities can spend on fundraising and other activities.

 How can charities raise funds?